aichallengeiot/aichallengeiot.github.io/index.md

 **<u>Registration:</u>** All workshop attendees (including paper authors) are required to register at the [SenSys registration page](http://sensys.acm.org/2020/registration/).
 The registration is FREE.

-**<u>Location:</u>** Virtual (online) - Zoom link will be provided to registered participants over a Slack channel, as described [here](http://sensys.acm.org/2020/howtoattend/).
+**<u>Location:</u>** Virtual (online) - You will receive an invite to the SenSys/BuildSys Slack workspace after registration, as described [here](http://sensys.acm.org/2020/howtoattend/).
+After joining the Slack workspace, the link to our workshop's channel is [here](https://sensys20-buildsys20.slack.com/archives/C01EP2R6H25).

-In addition, we will have a Gather.Town space for informal voice/video chats.
-The link will be provided soon.
+We will post the Zoom link for the main workshop program in the Slack channel.
+In addition, we will have a Gather.Town space for a unique experience of informal voice/video chats, the link to which will be posted in the Slack channel too.

 <br/>